-After you finish a surfing session, use warm water to wash your face thoroughly.
-It helps to keep the eyelids and the surface of the eye clean and healthy.
-Washing your face after a surfing session also removes irritants from the eye socket before they can enter your eyes and cause damage to the conjunctiva.
+After you finish a surfing session, wash your face thoroughly with warm water.
+It helps keep the eyelids and the eye’s surface clean and healthy.
+Washing your face after a surfing session removes irritants from the eye socket before they can enter your eyes and cause damage to the conjunctiva.

 - Apply eye mists

-You would definitely want to be aware in case you develop the condition, as treating it immediately can prevent it from growing.
+You would want to be aware if you develop the condition, as treating it immediately can prevent it from growing.
 Look for the following signs as symptoms of surfer’s eye: